v-ramesh/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 835
 ```
-Looking at the values in the **interval** column, the intervals seem to be labelled by concatenating the hour:minute representation of time of day into a single number.
+The values in the **interval** column seem to have been obtained by concatenating the hour:minute representation of time of day into a single number.
 For example, the interval number 1530 corresponds to the time 15:30 or in other words 3:30 PM.
 From the above calculation, we therefore see that, on average, the maximum number of steps is taken during the 5-minute interval at **8:35 AM**.

 ## Imputing missing values